nmadadi98/Coccidiosis-Prediction/README.md

 # Chicken Fecal Image Classification

-This project uses a Convolutional Neural Network (CNN) to classify images of chicken feces.
-The goal is to identify potential health issues based on the appearance of the feces.
-Created a Simple Web App to uplaod the image a get a prediction.
+This project utilizes a Convolutional Neural Network (CNN) to classify images of chicken feces with the aim of identifying potential health issues based on fecal appearance.
+The application allows users to upload an image of chicken feces and receive a prediction, thereby assisting in early detection and health management for poultry.

 ## Installation